 Lauren Boilini was born and raised in Bloomington, Indiana.
-She received her B.F.A. in Painting and Art History at the Kansas City Art Institute in 2006.
-In 2008 she completed her M.F.A. at the Maryland Institute College of Art.
+She received her B.F.A. in Painting and Art History at the Kansas City Art Institute and her M.F.A. at the Maryland Institute College of Art.
 As a painter she also works in installation and public art, completing exhibitions and projects up and down both coasts.
 Traveling to and participating in artist residencies has been an important part of her practice.
 She has served as an artist-in-residence at Can Serrat in Spain, Jentel Arts in Wyoming, Soaring Gardens in Pennsylvania, the Studios of Key West, the Creative Alliance and School 33 Art Center in Baltimore, and as a Consortium Resident at the Studio Art Centers International (SACI) in Florence.
 She was invited as an artist-in-residence at the Burren College of Art in Ireland and received a full fellowship to the Vermont Studio Center in 2012.
-She has served as faculty at a number of schools in the Baltimore/DC area along with Evergreen State College, Pacific Lutheran University and Cornish College of the Arts.
-She has had recent solo exhibitions in Tacoma, A-Gallery in Pioneer Square and BallardWorks, and through Shunpike Storefronts Project and Out of Sight.
 She has completed public art projects for the Maryland Department of Public Health and the Greenville-Spartanburg Airport.
-This winter she spent collaborating with Henry Cowdery on a multidimensional project through a residency at Oxbow in Georgetown.
-In 2016 she was awarded an Artist Trust grant to publish a book of drawings and spent this past summer as an artist-in-residence at MASS MoCA working on the sequel, which she completed for a solo exhibition at Furman University in South Carolina in 2020.
+In 2016 she was awarded a grant to publish a book of drawings and spent the summer of 2019 as an artist-in-residence at MASS MoCA working on the sequel, which she completed for a solo exhibition at Furman University in South Carolina in 2020.

 In my current body of work I look at the idea of excess, when images of excess become meaningless and fall into the realm of pattern.
 This idea of gluttony is reflected in our current culture.
 We are a hedonistic society, always looking for more until the more we are looking for loses its meaning.